SimonSiefke/vscode-html-preview/README.md

 ## Features

 - Live editing of HTML and CSS
-- Highlighting of html elements inside the browser (there are still a lot of bugs)
+- Highlighting of html elements inside the browser

 ## TODO